deebuls/deebuls.github.io/_posts/2014-07-19-Om-Shanthi-Oshaana.md

 ![Poster](http://malayalammovietalk.com/wp-content/uploads/2014/02/Ohm-Shanthi-Oshaana.jpg)
 -----

 Some movies make a very significant impact, it shakes you from the conventional film watching paradigm.
 I would like to present Ohm Shanthi Oshaana in this elite list.
+:woman:

-First and most a female protagonist:woman:, could any one imagine malayalam film with such a point of view.
-Never in my 10 years of active film watching(exageration included), I had the opportunity of a female protagonist script and that too a comedy romantic.
+First and most a female protagonist, could any one imagine malayalam film with such a point of view.
+Never in my 10 years of active film watching(exageration included), I had the opportunity to watch of a female protagonist script and that too a comedy romantic.

-Story telling ..  right from the days from which civilization existed story telling is an important skill.
+Story telling ..  right from the days from which films existed story telling is an important skill.
 To maintain the interest of the audience in each scene and not loosing them even for a frame is what both Jude Anthany Joseph and Midhun Manuel have excelled without doubts.
+:claps:

 ### Story line